-Before you get too far – I do not have a tutorial for you today – just a written explanation for how I made this cake.
-But maybe you’ll find some tips that will help if you choose to do this technique.
+Keep reading for step-by-step instructions and a written explanation for how I made this cake.
+And also a video and some tips that will help if you choose to do this technique.

 Why am I telling you this?
 Well, there was a bridal shower scheduled at our church on Sunday and without electricity, it couldn't happen.
 To keep from canceling, I offered to move the shower to my home and host it here.
 It was a last-minute decision but I was truly happy to help - especially since the bride is my cousin.

-Anyway… I was already scheduled to make the cake for the shower so that ended up being a blessing.
-Anytime one of my cakes doesn’t have to be transported, it takes a little pressure off.
+Anyway...
+I was already scheduled to do the baking for the shower so that ended up being a blessing.
+Anytime one of my cakes doesn't have to be transported, it takes a little pressure off.

 Buttercream Palette Knife Painting Cake